sirprize/queried/readme.md

 ### Creating and activating simple WHERE conditions

 First we'll take a look at organizing conditions for the `WHERE` and `HAVING` parts of a query statement.
 The basic idea is to prepare clauses describing specific conditions, register them with a query object and then activate them individually based on application requirements and user input.
 Each clause is wrapped in a `BaseCondition` object.
-Those objects are then registered with a `BaseQueryBuilder` object:
+Those objects are then registered with a `BaseQueryConfigurator` object:

-    use Sirprize\Queried\BaseQueryBuilder;
+    use Sirprize\Queried\BaseQueryConfigurator;
     use Sirprize\Queried\Condition\BaseCondition;

     $publishedCondition = new BaseCondition();